Altanastor/object-oriented-programming-in-R/chapters/05_Statistical_models.md

      ylab = "Predicted responses")
 ```

 We can, of course, do more than simply predict point estimates.
-We have a distribution of weights which means that the slope and intercept of a line isn't fixed.
+We have a distribution of weights which means that the slope and intercept of a line aren't fixed.
 They are, conceptually at least, drawn from a distribution.
 Slight changes in the slope won't have much of an impact on how certain we are in the predictions near the main mass of the data, but data points further towards the edges of the data will have a larger uncertainty because of this.
 We can take the distribution into account when we make predictions to get error bars for the predictions.
-If `X` is the model matrix and `S` the covariance matrix for the posterior, then the variance for the i'th prediction is given by:
+If `X` is the model matrix and `S` the covariance matrix for the posterior, then the variance for the ith prediction is given by:

 ```r
 1/b + t(X[i,]) %*% S %*% X[i,]
 ```

-We don't have the precision parameter, `b`, stored in the fitted model object, so if we wan't to get error bars, we need to keep that around.
+We don't have the precision parameter, `b`, stored in the fitted model object, so if we want to get error bars, we need to keep that around.
 So update your `blm` function to return this structure:

 ```{r, echo=FALSE}
 blm <- function(formula, b, data, prior = NULL, a = NULL) {